What Is a CT Scan, and Is It Right for You?

 - Perform chemoembolization to deliver anti-cancer drugs directly into a tumor.

 Some people are anxious about radiation exposure from CT scanners (which have been in use since the 1970s).
 However, we use the latest low-dose equipment to reduce your risk of unnecessary exposure.
 Our CT scans are safe, fast, painless and noninvasive, and most people feel these benefits offset any risks.

 Meet the Body CT Scan Team

-Our team, led by Body CT Scan Chief Mark Bankoff, MD, includes many radiologists who focus on a particular aspect of medical imaging, such as thoracic (chest) radiology.
+Our team includes many radiologists who focus on a particular aspect of medical imaging, such as thoracic (chest) radiology.
 Our expert radiologists work closely with your doctor to provide diagnosis and treatment that is tailored to your specific needs.

 Collaboration among your doctors is a cornerstone of care at Body CT Scan and throughout Tufts MC.
 Even before you arrive at our office, your radiologist will often consult with colleagues here or with your referring doctor to determine which test will yield the best information about your condition.
 Our goal is to deliver radiology services that support high-quality care from diagnosis to follow-up.